marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 First on our agenda is a review of tcpdump and Wireshark, highlighting their similarities, differences, and use cases.

 ## tcpdump vs Wireshark: A Head-to-Head Comparison
-Let's break down how tcpdump and Wireshark function in terms of the data they collect.
+Let's break down how tcpdump and Wireshark function.

 Three key elements are required for a network packet analyzer to analyze network packets: a network, a network stack, and network traffic.